-- Why a full body harness is the only acceptable type of harness used in industrial fall protection systems. - Various lanyards used in fall protection systems. - Elements that contribute to arrest force, and how to limit the arrest forces experienced in a fall. - Types of equipment used in fall protection systems
+- What was covered in Chapter 4? - Why a full body harness is the only acceptable type of harness used in industrial fall protection systems. - Various lanyards used in fall protection systems. - Elements that contribute to arrest force, and how to limit the arrest forces experienced in a fall. - The student will be familiar with types of equipment used in fall protection systems

-Chapter 4: Special Hazards
+Chapter 5: Special Hazards

-Goal: The student should understand how to reduce the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards.
+Goal: The student will be able to reduce the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards.

-- 1. The student should be able to identify hazards associated with Clearance, Arrest force, Swing-fall, and water hazards. - 2.
-The student should be able to evaluate the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards. - 3.
-The student should be able to reduce the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards.
+- 1. The student will be able to identify hazards associated with Clearance, Arrest force, Swing-fall, and water hazards. - 2.
+The student will be able to evaluate the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards. - 3.
+The student will be able to reduce the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards.